usnistgov/NoiseGAN/README.md

  - generalized shot noise, including options for different pulse types and pulse amplitude distributions
  - impulsive noise, including Bernoulli-Gaussian (BG) and symmetric alpha stable (SAS) distributions

-For experiment details and results, see

-A. Wunderlich, J.Sklar, “Data-Driven Modeling of Noise Time Series with Convolutional Generative Adversarial Networks,” _submitted_.
-Preprint: https://arxiv.org/abs/2207.01110

 ## Getting Started
 The software enables automated testing of many model configurations across different datasets.
 Model creation and training is implemented using the Pytorch